 I hated it.
 I stopped doing it.
 Then I changed my strategy.

 To take a cue from Marie Kondo, I signed up only for things that “sparked joy”.

 I attended only things I wanted to go to.
 And they took a different look: book clubs, yoga retreats, conferences for women.

 Instead of trying to talk to as many people as possible (which always felt like what I “should” do), my goal was to simply connect with one or two people on a deeper level.

-(As a side note, I discovered lot of people who want to connect on a deeper level — other introverts!)
+(As a side note, I discovered lot of people who want to connect on a deeper level — other introvert entrepreneurs!)

-To network as an introvert, you need a different approach
+To network as an introvert entrepreneur, you need a different approach

 Once I was able to give myself permission to network connect in the way I wanted, everything changed.

 I enjoyed myself.
 I met quality people.
 I returned from the event able to cultivate friendships and relationships that have helped me in my life and business.